pagopa/io-developer-portal-backend/README.md

 CLIENT_ID="XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX"
 ```

+This AD application is needed to check the user authentication status
+and retrieve the profile custom attributes.

 ### Step 5 - Activate Managed Service Identity for this Web application

 Navigate to the Azure Portal App Service blade for the Web application (App Service)